KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 #### Objective-C

-There is only project left "supported" for [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), and it's not anticipated for any new projects to be written in this language.
+There is only one project left "supported" for [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), and it's not anticipated for any new projects to be written in this language.

 ---